Introduction

 With WFM:

-In both charts, the green line shows the demand-driven requirement for a single activity for a single day.
-That’s the number of agents required in each time interval to handle the volume of contacts (e.g. calls, chat messages, emails, etc.) in that interval.
-The horizontal bars show the shifts assigned to staff across the day.
+In both charts, the green line shows the demand-driven staffing requirement for a single activity for a single day.
+This represents the number of employees required in each time interval to handle the workload.
+In a contact center, for example, workload is based on the number of incoming customer contacts (e.g. calls, chat messages, emails, etc.) and the average handling time in that interval.
+The horizontal bars show the shifts assigned to employees across the day.

-In the first chart, it’s clear that we rarely have the right number of agents in the right places at the right times.
-There are periods in the morning and afternoon, highlighted in orange, when insufficient agents are scheduled.
-At those times, the customer experience suffers, the service level goal isn’t met and the employees get stressed.
-At other times, highlighted in red, there are too many agents on duty.
-This is a waste of the contact center’s budget.
+In the first chart, it’s clear that we rarely have the right number of employees in the right places at the right times.
+There are periods in the morning and afternoon, highlighted in orange, when insufficient employees are scheduled.
+At those times, the customer experience suffers and the employees get stressed.
+At other times, highlighted in red, there are too many employees on duty.
+This is a waste of the organization’s budget.

 The second chart shows what WFM does: supply and demand are much more closely aligned.